 California Children’s Services (CCS) is California’s longest running children’s health care program starting in 1927.
 Holding true to the original doctrine of the program, CCS provides case management for 6,000 Kern County children with qualifying complex medical conditions.
-Additionally, CCS provides physical and occupational therapy at three clinics located at public schools.
+Additionally, CCS provides physical and occupational therapy at two clinics located at public schools.
 CCS children and their families are served by dedicated professionals that include: A physician Medical Consultant, Public Health Nurses, Physical and Occupational Therapists, Program Case Managers, and fiscal and clerical support staff.

 Your child may be eligible if he/she meets all four of the following requirements:

 - Age – Your child must be under 21 years of age.